 Diabetes affects millions of Americans, quietly impacting lives across all age groups and backgrounds.
 This chronic condition alters how your body processes glucose, leading to potentially serious health complications if left unchecked.
 In Philadelphia alone, thousands grapple with diabetes daily, often feeling overwhelmed by its constant demands.
 But you’re not alone in this journey because, with proper education and care, you can take control of your health and thrive.
-Spectrum Health Services, Inc. is committed to empowering you with the knowledge and tools needed to manage diabetes effectively.
-Speak with a diabetes education specialist to enjoy comprehensive education and care services designed to help you live your best life.
-Visit our Philadelphia offices today to learn more about diabetes and receive the care you deserve.

-Diabetes mellitus is a group of diseases that affect how your body uses blood sugar.
-When you have diabetes, your body either doesn’t make enough insulin or can’t effectively use the insulin it produces.
-This leads to elevated blood glucose levels, which can cause a range of health issues over time.
 There are two main types of diabetes: Type 1, where your body doesn’t produce insulin, and Type 2, where your body becomes resistant to insulin.
 Both types can lead to serious complications if not properly managed.
 That’s why education on diabetes is crucial.
 It helps you recognize symptoms, manage your blood sugar levels, and prevent long-term health problems.

 Recognizing the signs and symptoms of diabetes is crucial for early detection and treatment.
 While some people may experience obvious symptoms, others might have such mild symptoms that they go unnoticed.
-Here’s what you need to know: Common symptoms of diabetes include:
+Here’s what you need to know:

 Diabetes self-management education is a cornerstone of effective care.
 It empowers you to take charge of your health by providing the knowledge and skills needed to manage your condition day-to-day.
 Our certified diabetes care and education specialists work with you to develop a personalized plan that fits your lifestyle.
 You’ll learn about monitoring your blood glucose levels, making informed food choices, incorporating physical activity into your routine, and using medications effectively.

 Healthy eating plays a vital role in managing diabetes.
 But it doesn’t mean you have to give up all your favorite foods.
 Our diabetes food hub provides resources and guidance to help you make smart choices that keep your blood sugar levels in check while still enjoying your meals.
 We can provide nutritional counseling and insight to make it easier for you to balance what you want to eat with what you need to eat.
-You’ll learn about portion control, reading food labels, and planning balanced meals.
-We’ll also show you how to incorporate lean meats, low-fat milk, and plenty of vegetables into your diet.
-Eating well with diabetes is about finding delicious, nutritious options that support your health goals.

 Regular exercise is a powerful tool in managing diabetes.
 It helps lower your blood glucose levels, improves insulin sensitivity, and supports weight management.
 But starting an exercise routine can feel daunting, especially if you’re not used to being active.
 Find activities you enjoy and can sustain in the long term.
 Whether it’s walking, swimming, or dancing, we’ll help you incorporate movement into your daily life safely and effectively.
 Every bit of activity counts towards better blood flow and improved diabetes management.